Forex Trend Types: How You Fail Trading Them (How To Fix It)

 To be successful in trading, we need to know in what direction we have been moving recently and with how much energy.

-We can incorporate other tools and techniques to help identify reversals, continuations, etc.
+We can incorporate other tools and techniques to help identify reversals and continuations.

 I suggest reframing the idea of trend as a shorter-term strategy and stopping trying to use it as a filter.